-Looking For a New Hyundai Veloster in your area?
+Looking for a Used Veloster in your area?

 Have you driven a 2013 Hyundai Veloster?

 A critical darling and crowd-wower since its introduction last year, the quirky Veloster coupe with the extra door held a lot of promise.
 Most reviewers were impressed with the styling and price point, but felt it lacked distinction under the hood.
 This year, Hyundai attempts to silence the critics by adding a much-anticipated turbo engine.

 Two levels of trim are available.
 The base Veloster will give you last year’s 4-cylinder engine, making 138 hp and 123 lb-ft of torque.
 But an added turbocharger jacks it to 201 hp and 195 lb-ft for Turbo versions.
 Both have front-wheel drive and a 6-speed manual transmission standard.
 The standard Veloster offers an optional 6-speed dual-clutch transmission, and the Turbo a 6-speed automatic; paddle-shifters are available for both.
 Seventeen-inch alloy wheels are standard on the base, with an option for 18.
 The Turbo rides atop 18-inch alloys with chrome accents.

 Reviews for the Turbo thus far, however, have been disappointing.
 Many feel on paper its specs are decent, but on the road it doesn’t deliver.
 Some suspect since the suspension and handling haven’t been adjusted for the turbocharged engine, it doesn’t have the performance it should.
 On the positive side, it still delivers stellar gas mileage for a turbo—it’s estimated at 26 mpg city/38 hwy (28/40 for the regular Veloster).